chocolatey/choco-wiki/ChocolateyVsNinite.md

 ### Package updates:
 * Handled by Ninite staff, so there's less chance of anything being broken.
 * Handled by the community, reviewed by moderators.
+Possibility of breakages.

 ### Package dependencies:
 * Ninite - not really